-We analyze how a privacy regulation setting a cap on information disclosure affects quality-enhancing innovation incentives by a monopolist-who derives revenues solely from disclosing user data to third parties-and consumer surplus.
+We analyze how a privacy regulation taking the form of a cap on information disclosure affects quality-enhancing innovation incentives by a monopolist who derives revenues solely from disclosing user data to third parties-and consumer surplus.
 If the share of privacy-concerned users is sufficiently small, privacy regulation has a negative effect on innovation and may harm users.
 However, if the share of privacy-concerned users is sufficiently large, privacy regulation has a positive effect on innovation.
-In this case, there is no trade-off between privacy and innovation and users always benefit from privacy regulation.
+In this case, there is no tradeoff between privacy and innovation and users always benefit from privacy regulation.